Ezequiel Duran Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The lefty's last time out was on Wednesday against the Chicago Cubs, when he went five innings, surrendering four earned runs while giving up five hits.
+- His last appearance came on Thursday against the Chicago Cubs, when the righty went five innings, surrendering two earned runs while allowing three hits.

-- The 33-year-old has put up an ERA of 5.62, with 5.9 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .284 against him.
+- The 26-year-old has put up a 2.08 ERA and 8.5 strikeouts per nine innings across 14 games this season, while allowing a batting average of .186 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.